netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

 aWordza is a WORD_GAME, designed to solve the ai problem of GENERATING articulated_context_metadata for large language models.

-goalz_: to generate_better_words, and concepts_underneath_words, with a new and improved SYNTAX and NAMING CONVENTION, for a unique and reliable source of ai training.
+goalz_ to generate_better_words, and concepts_underneath_words, with a new and improved SYNTAX and NAMING CONVENTION, for a unique and reliable source of ai training.
+YMD_2023_2_2

 ### _aWORDaGAMEa_

-pronounced_: ah-word-ah-GAHM-eee, like oragami.
+pronounced_ ah-word-ah-GAHM-eee, like oragami.

-meanz_: A game of wordcrafting.
+meanz_ A game of wordcrafting.
 Like actual word oragami.

-aliaz_: aWORDaGAME, word_game, actual_word_game, actual_act_of_word_games, awordagamea.
+aliaz_ aWORDaGAME, word_game, actual_word_game, actual_act_of_word_games, awordagamea.

-YMD_2023_1_2
+YMD_2023_3_3

 ~~~

-aWORDaGAME_Challenge meanz_: convert wordz to more accurately describe actual_reality, in as few characters as possible.
+aWORDaGAME_Challenge meanz_ convert wordz to more accurately describe actual_reality, in as few characters as possible.

 ~~~